 For example, AT&T charges a standard deductible of up to $299

-– more than any other carrier or comparable insurance, extended warranty, or service contract provider.
+– more than any other carrier or comparable insurance, extended warranty, protection plan or service contract provider.
 At the same time, customers can only make two or three claims per year with AT&T’s insurance plans.

 There are many other issues, too, which is why professionals recommend buyers look for other options before purchasing an AT&T phone warranty.

 AT&T Phone Insurance Cost